donomii/ssh-expect/README.md

 # Basic commands

 The following functions are provided inside the script.
-Some patterns are some common, like waitfor, send, send newline, that they have convenient short names.
+Some patterns are so common, like waitfor->send->send newline, that they have convenient short names.

     [s "y"]